xlsson/bth-editor-server/README.md

 The project's other dependencies are `Socket.IO` (web socket communication), `bcrypt.js` (encryption), `sendgrid` (SendGrid mail service) and `html-pdf-node` (HTML to PDF).

 ### Installation instructions
-1. Create a MongoDB database.
-To populate the database along the correct pattern, you can follow the data pattern described by `test/testMaxData.js`, or copy and use the functions in `integrationtests.js` to create and populate your own local database.
+1. Create a MongoDB database with two collections, one for production and one for development.
+To populate the collections along the correct pattern, you can follow the data pattern described by `test/testMaxData.js`, or copy and use the functions in `integrationtests.js` to create and populate your own local database.

 2. Run `git clone https://github.com/xlsson/bth-editor-server` to clone this repository.